-- If you are party to any offence under these rules committed by another resident or guest, you shall be liable to be charged with the same offence and be subject to the same disciplinary proceedings.
+- · You may not enter another resident's room without their expressed permission. - If you are party to any offence under these rules committed by another resident or guest, you shall be liable to be charged with the same offence and be subject to the same disciplinary proceedings.
 [Note: In this clause 'party' includes any resident who in any way aids, assists, counsels, procures or encourages another to commit an offence under these rules.] - As a Residential Agreement signatory, you are responsible not only for your behaviour but that of your partner, children and guests.
 This includes any actions which may threaten the safety and wellbeing of residents, their guests, staff members, and/or the property, which may result in the termination of your residency. - Criminal acts will be reported to the Police.